foxeyes/cv/src/md/cv.md

 - Open Source projects management
 - Engineering culture maintenance
 - Effective coding: dependency management, resource consuming control, flexible architecture
+- R&D skills

 ### Open source
-- [Symbiote.js](https://symbiotejs.org/) - frontend library for the meta-applications
+- [Symbiote.js](https://symbiotejs.org/) - common purpose frontend library aimed to the complex meta-applications, widgets and micro-frontends.

 Also, working on some perspective libraries which are on the way to release.